Trigger-chen/5243-project4/report.md

 ## 7. Group member contributions

 * **Zhonghao Liu** took charge of the random forest building and testing.
 After all three models were done by the team, Liu took over the entire model section by unifying the testing approach and recorded the data.
 Liu was also responsible for part 4 & 5 for this report.
-* **Daisy Zhou** was in charge of gradient boosting modeling which including training, hyperparameter tuning, testing, and evaluation.
-She also made additions to the EDA analysis and report as well as wrote the introduction.
+* **Daisy Zhou** was in charge of gradient boosting modeling which includes training, hyperparameter tuning, testing, and evaluation.
+She also made additions to the EDA analysis and wrote the introduction, data acquisition, and EDA sections for the report.

 ## 8. Acknowledgements